 The use of drugs that decrease blood flow to the kidneys or prevent the kidneys from excreting normal amounts of potassium

-Kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more can cause severe hyperkalemia on its own.
+Kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more can cause severe hyperkalemia on its own.
 Addison disease Adrenal Insufficiency In adrenal insufficiency, the adrenal glands do not produce enough adrenal hormones.
 Adrenal insufficiency may be caused by a disorder of the adrenal glands, a disorder of the pituitary gland... read more can also cause hyperkalemia.

 Hyperkalemia can develop after a large amount of potassium is released from the cells.
 The rapid movement of potassium from cells into blood can overwhelm the kidneys and result in life-threatening hyperkalemia.